Best Vacuum Cleaner Australia: Top-Rated Buying Guide 2020

 For a budget-friendly price range, the Lithium-ion dustbuster Pivot provides tremendous value for money.
 Showcasing an excellent pivot design and an extendable crevice tool, this Black+Decker can reach where most car vacuums will struggle.
 With 10 minutes of battery life, the lithium-ion batteries will not sacrifice on suction power, ever.

 If you wanted a car vacuum cleaner that could also double-up as a cordless stick vacuum for your home, look no further than the Hoover BH52210PC.
 The ability to convert to a handheld the reason why this stick vacuum is so good at cleaning cars.
-The presence of an upholstery tool also makes this vacuum an ideal fit for dealing with your car seats.

 The key considerations when looking at a Steam Cleaner are: